Las Vegas Hourly Paycheck Calculator

 How should I enter overtime, shift differentials, and bonuses?

-Why did my Las Vegas paycheck change this period?
+Why did my paycheck change this period?

 Which form controls my withholding in Nevada?